-To ensure that any contracts you undertake are not caught by IR35, you need to be able to demonstrate that you are not a disguised employee, but truly working in the manner of a small business owner.
+To ensure that any contracts you undertake are not deemed inside IR35, you need to be able to demonstrate that you are not a disguised employee, but truly working in the manner of a small business owner.
 In other words, can you show that you are ‘in business on your own account’?

 Should you ever need to prove to HMRC, or a client, that you are truly ‘self-employed’, rather than a traditional employee in all but name, we asked Seb Maley, CEO of IR35 specialists Qdos what type of pointers (both written and in practice) would help to achieve this.